What is a Patent? Easy & Brilliant Explanation for 2026

 5. Examination

 An examiner reviews the application to ensure it meets all legal criteria.
+This step may involve objections and responses from both sides.

 6. Grant of Patent

+Once all objections are resolved, the patent is granted.
 In India, a patent is valid for 20 years from the filing date.

-Patent Rights and Limitations
+Patent Rights (Section 48)

 What Rights Does a Patent Give?